swatantrasinha/learn-aws/chapter-04/README.md

 - give some name say **youtube**
 - click on checkbox **Provide user access to the AWS Management Console**
 - select radio button ****I want to create an IAM user**
 - In console password - select custom password and give some valid password
+- We can uncheck on **Users must create a new password at next sign-in - Recommended**
 - Click on Next
 <img width="1386" alt="image" src="https://github.com/user-attachments/assets/d9886bbb-8dd0-4213-b01c-32efde7b8659" />